 Ready to get started?
 Here’s one of our favourite Christmas candle recipes:

 - 3 glass jars (ideally amber), or your container of choice

 - 3 wicks – 100m long

 - Glue dots (optional)

 Tip: If you’re using different containers or want to make extra candles, make sure you’ve got the right amount of soy flakes by pouring them into your container and then doubling that quantity.
 This is because soy flakes will melt down to roughly half their volume.

 - Glue your wicks to the centre of the bottom of your jars (glue dots are great for this) and straighten them so they stand tall.

-- Use a bain marie to melt your wax.
+- Melt the wax in a glass bowl sat above a pan of boiling water (see this video guide).
 Once melted, remove the bowl from the bain marie (careful – it’ll be hot!) and leave it to cool a little.

 - While still liquid, add your essential oils.
 This recipe results in a beautifully light scent, but if you want a really powerful fragrance, add a little extra.

 - Mix well and carefully pour into the jars.
 You might need to use pencils or chopsticks or something similar to hold the wicks in place, depending on your container.